desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 signaling of a Child DNS zone's delegation signer information from the zone's DNS operator(s).
 The zone's registrar or registry may subsequently use this signal for automatic DS record provisioning in the parent zone.
+The protocol is particularly useful in case of managed DNS providers hosting registrant's domains, where DS provisioning has so far been cumbersome.

+The signaling channel is not specific to the DS bootstrapping use case, but equally suitable for announcing other zone-specific information from the DNS Operator in an authenticated fashion.
+Further potential applications thus include, for example, key exchange between parties in an [@!RFC8901] multisigner setup.

 [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,